khanhpdt/khanhpdt.github.io/_posts/articles/2016-03-09-abstract-factory-pattern.md

 excerpt: ""
 categories: articles
 tags: [design-patterns]
+modified: 2016-11-02
 ---

 ## Intent

-- Provides a single place to (dynamically) create a family of related objects.
+- Provide a single place to dynamically create a family of related objects.

 ## Structure

 ![abstract-factory-pattern-structure]({{ site.url }}/images/patterns/design-patterns/abstract-factory/structure.png)

-In the diagram, `AbstractFactory` acts as the single place providing services to create two related products A and B. Users of those services, e.g., `Client`, do not need to know how the products are implemented or how they are created; instead, they only need to know the right factory for its need, which they might create themselves or receive from another source.
+In the diagram, `AbstractFactory` acts as the single place providing services to create two related products A and B. Users of those services do not need to know how the products are implemented or how they are created; instead, they only need to know the right factory for its need, which they might create themselves or receive from another source.

 ## Applicable contexts

-- There are objects related to each other, each of which has different forms, and they are usually created together.
+- There exist objects that are of different types but related to each other, and usually show up together.
+This pattern can then be used to centralize the creations of those related objects.
-- You want to centralize the creation of some objects and to decouple that creation details from the users of those objects.

 ## Benefits